 A Token is a small unit of a program.
 Token consists of identifiers, keywords, constants, data types, operators & special symbols.
 C tokens are basically the building blocks of a C program.
-A C program can also be called as a collection of various tokens.
+The C program can also be called a collection of various tokens.
 For example:

 C Tokens: Please have a look at the following image for the complete list of C tokens.

 Identifiers are the name given to various elements such as variables, functions, etc. They are a sequence of letters and digits.
 The rules of Identifiers are: